xdy/twodsix-foundryvtt/docs/docs.md

 * Set skills to not use any characteristic for modifiers.
 * Use the careers, items, etc from the 'cepheus quantum-something' compendiums (supplied by @marvin9257).
 * Change the initiative formula to just 1d1
+* Turn on"'Show END and 'Lifeblood' (STR) as characteristics"
+* Turn off "Show Contamination below Lifeblood"

 In play, handle the differences to Cepheus Engine as follow:
 * Create a character by importing one of the careers from the career compendium and renaming it to your character's name, then changing the attributes.